 Read our profile on Canadian government influence on media.

 Funded by / Ownership

 Although GlobalResearch does not state ownership, it is assumed Michel Chossudovky is the owner.
 Revenue is derived through donations and advertising.

 Analysis / Bias

 In review, GlobalResearch publishes a combination of real news and conspiracy theories.
 We will focus on the not so real news.
 GlobalResearch often reports unfavorably about Israel such as this: The Zionist Idea Has Never Been More Terrifying than It Is Today.
 This unlabeled opinion piece does not provide a single source of evidence for their claims.
 When it comes to politics they are strongly anti-capitalism and anti-Globalist as their name suggests.
-While GlobalResearch does promote legitimate humanitarian concerns, its views on science, economics and geopolitics is very questionable.
-For example, GR promotes anti-vaccination propaganda, 9-11 as a false flag operation, GMO’s are harmful, and Chemtrails.
+While GlobalResearch does promote legitimate humanitarian concerns, its views on science, economics, and geopolitics are very questionable.
+For example, GR promotes anti-vaccination propaganda, 9-11 as a false flag operation, GMOs are harmful, and Chemtrails.
 There are so many more, this is just the tip of the iceberg.

 In general, this is a website the purports to be concerned for humanity, yet routinely publishes false information that misleads humanity.

 - “The most likely triggering cause of (microcephaly)” is the “DTaP shot, a vaccine that had been recently mandated by the Brazilian government to be injected into pregnant women.” – False